Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 # Lecture 2 - converting values

-## Video of This
+## Why Python instead of Java?

-Don's expect a video for every lecture.
-That is a lot of work.
-You will need this code later in the class.
+Python pays better.

 ## Overview

-I have a pre-record video of this is lecture if you want to go back to it.
+You may want to refer back to the record video of this is lecture if you want to go back to it.
 We are going to cover a bunch of stuff - that is in a lot of chapters in the book, 1, 2, 3, some 4, some 5, some 6 and some 7 all in one set of examples.